jevgenik/manuals/ROS2/navigation/mapping.md

 <img src="../images/topological_map.jpg" alt="Topological map" width="700">

 # Geometric maps
-are based on the precise geographic coordinates of features.
+are based on the **precise geographic coordinates of features**.
 They're useful for navigation systems that need to know the exact
 distances between locations.
 They're also used in robotics to plan efficient routes and understand the layout of an area.
-Discrete map vs continuous map

 ### Descrete map
 is like a grid, where the environment is divided into cells.
 Each cell represents a specific area, and the map is essentially